 Law Schools In The USFind your PERFECT LLM PROGRAM

+Law schools in the US are different from many legal education systems around the world in various ways.
 These include the teaching method, how the school is owned and managed, the importance of location particularly in regards to the ability to practice law once qualified, and the associated costs, all of which are often quite different to those in the UK, Europe and other countries worldwide.
 These are all considerations to bear in mind when choosing to study at a US law school.

 Here’s our guide to the basics of law schools in the US.